 Step 2: Click here for a list of participating restaurants to see which ones tickle your taste buds.

-Step 3: Invite family, friends
+Step 3: Invite family, friends and co-workers to join you.

 Step 4: Remember to ask for the “Restaurant Week” menu, as most establishments will also offer their regular menu items.